AtomicReact/AtomicReact/docs/Atom.md

 ```

 * **Description:**
-this function is fired when an Atom is rendered.
+this function is called when an Atom is rendered.

 * **Param:** void